US Tax Implications and Reporting Requirements

 - Estate Tax is payable by the legal heirs from the estate of the deceased individual

 - Such estate tax is payable only if the deceased individual is a “US person” irrespective of location of the estate

 - Rate of estate duty may be as high as 40%

-- However, this is subject to a lifetime exemption of USD 5.49 million for the year 2017 (annual gifts in excess of prescribed thresholds are also credited against this exemption)
+- However, this is subject to a lifetime exemption of USD 5.49 million for the year 2017 and USD 5.60 million for the year 2018 (annual gifts in excess of prescribed thresholds are also credited against this exemption)

 - An executor, personal representative, or administrator of the decedent's estate is required to file an Estate-tax return in Form 706 within 9 months after the death of decedent

 i.
 Applicable to US persons who hold financial interest in or signature authority or other authority over any financial accounts in a foreign country

 ii.
 If the aggregate value of such accounts exceeds USD 10,000 at any time in a particular calendar year, then US person is required to report the details of such accounts in FinCEN Form 114

 iii.
 The form must be filed by June 30th of each year

 iv.
 Information to be reported includes all foreign financial assets such as bank accounts, demat accounts, mutual funds, insurance policies, provident fund schemes, etc.